nikomatsakis/constantly-effective/src/axioms.md

 ## Twiddle const is where Rust jumps the shark

 There is nothing logical about this one, but I'm sorry `~const` is just not a step too far into sigil territory.

+## If we do a general syntax, it should cover all the "quadrants"

+We ought to support all the "quadrants"...

+* methods that are always const
+* methods that may or may not be const, depending on impl + bounds
+* methods that are always "maybe const", depending on bounds

+## Fn items and trait items should mean same thing

+If you copy and paste a fn item into a trait, it should (a) work and (b) mean the same thing.
+If you copy a trait item out to a top-level function, it should either (a) not compile or (b) mean the same thing.